Last Updated on 2025-07-24 by Jorge Bastos

 Situated in the remote parish of Curral das Freiras, Sabores do Curral is a unique restaurant in Madeira.
 The restaurant specializes in using chestnuts in its dishes.
 It makes delicious chestnut cream, grilled chestnuts with cane honey, pork loin stuffed with chestnuts, and the sweet and tasty Curral pastry.

-Chestnut is an ingredient used frequently in Curral das Feiras, and Sabores do Curral is the best way to explore the village’s culinary heritage.
+Chestnut is a frequently used ingredient in Curral das Feiras, and Sabores do Curral is the best way to explore the village’s culinary heritage.

-Even though the restaurant is in a remote and very inclined place, it is well worth the effort to go to Curral das Freiras.
-In addition to delicious and unique food, the restaurant has a terrace with a beautiful view of the surrounding mountains.
+Even though the restaurant is located in a remote and very steep area, it is well worth the effort to visit Curral das Freiras.
+In addition to serving delicious and unique food, the restaurant features a terrace with a stunning view of the surrounding mountains.

 - Price – From €10 to €20/Person